This site requires a more recent version of Adobe Flash Player to function properly.

 The company's Iron Ore division is the most valuable division for the following reasons:

-The iron ore segment accounts for approximately 33-38% of the company's revenues.
-Moreover it is expected to remain in this range for the next few years.
+The iron ore segment accounts for approximately 45% of the company's revenues.
+Moreover, it is expected to remain in this range for the next few years.
 More than 60% of the company's profits come from the Iron Ore division.
-Although this number may decline over the next four years, the division will still contribute close to 50% of the company's profits.
-The company has long term contracts with iron and steel manufacturers worldwide, safeguarding its production and mining activities.
+Although this number may decline over the next four years, the division will still contribute a majority of the company's profits.
+The company has long-term contracts with iron and steel manufacturers worldwide, safeguarding its production and mining activities.

 Aluminum as a replacement for other materials and metals